drmikehenry/install-linux/install-linux.md

   - First, setup KDE wallet with a key (run `kwalletmanager`).

-  - (homegit) Create script to source at Plasma startup to launch `ssh-agent` if
+  - HOMEGIT Create script to source at Plasma startup to launch `ssh-agent` if
     necessary:

         mkdir -p ~/.config/plasma-workspace/env